MechanicalRock/twitter-blurb-generator/module4/README.md

 1. Create a file named `profilePicture.tsx` in `components`.
 2. The component should show the logged in user's profile picture (https://next-auth.js.org/getting-started/client).
 Since we're using Twitter, we can use the `image` property from the session object.
 3. The component should be a circular image with a height of 3em and a margin-right of 1em.
-4. The component should be important from `TweetPreview.ts` and used in the Dialog.
+4. The component should be imported from `TweetPreview.ts` and used in the Dialog.

 <details>
   <summary>Solution</summary>